Technical guide

 Autopilot hardware and options reference

 Technology-package language in listings can be inconsistent.
-Use this reference with decoded VIN data to align claims with the expected hardware era.
+Use this reference with decoded VIN data to align those claims with the expected hardware era and model-year context.

 Hardware eras at a glance